+- B. Electronic Transmission of Deduction Information

-A. Certification and Maintenance of Deduction Information
+- 1. Certification and Maintenance of Deduction Information

-- 1. The Union will certify to the University to begin deductions, or stop deductions, and the amount of deductions, for bargaining unit employees.
+- 2. The Union will certify to the University to begin deductions, or stop deductions, and the amount of deductions, for bargaining unit employees.

-- 2. The Union will deliver an electronic file in Excel (.xls) format to the University.
+- 3. The Union will deliver an electronic file in Excel (.xls) format to the University.
 The University will make payroll deductions in conformance with the list by the next payroll period provided the list is received by the Friday before the end of the prior pay period.

-- 3. The Union will solely maintain the deduction authorization, signed by the employee from whose wages the deduction is to be made.
+- 4. The Union will solely maintain the deduction authorization, signed by the employee from whose wages the deduction is to be made.
 The Union shall not be required to provide a copy of the member's authorization to the University as the arrangement is between the Union and the member.
 Employees will be directed to the Union should there be any questions from employees.

-- 4. The Union list to be submitted shall include but not be limited to the following:
+- 5. The Union list to be submitted shall include but not be limited to the following:

 - a.
 Location Code

 - b.
 Location Name (Campus or Medical)

 - c.
 Bargaining unit

 - d.
 Employee Identification Number

 - e.
 Employee Name (Last, First)

 - f.
 Action Code (A = Add; C=Change; S=Stop)

 - g.
 Deduction Amount Dues

 - h.
 Deduction Amount Drive

+- C. Correction of Errors

+- If the University fails to make appropriate authorized payroll deductions, the University shall correct the deduction amounts by deducting the correct amount from the employee's next scheduled pay date following (30) calendar days from the Union notice of failure to take appropriate union payroll deduction.

+- If the University's error resulted in deductions less than the correct amount, the University shall make the additional required deductions from the affected employee(s) subsequent earnings to make up the difference between the actual and correct amounts in accordance with current payroll policy regarding additional